KarthikGovindan320/Stock-Manager-12th-grade-school-project-/README.md

 This is a Python-based stock management project hosted on GitHub.
 The goal is to create an easy, efficient alternative to traditional stock tracking methods.

+Disclamer : The version of the program reflected in the given code is not the latest version, due to conserns of system compatebility and client security.
+Contact me for a video demostration of the latest verion along with its source code.